-ISLER: That same effect is magnified in a galaxy-size way.
+ISLER: That same effect is magnified in a galaxy-sized way.

-ISLER: You - it's sort of the other direction that, like, your head's not going towards a black hole as fast as your feet and so you're sort of stretched out.
+ISLER: You would - it's sort of the other direction that, like - your head's not going towards a black hole as fast as your feet, and so you're sort of stretched out.

 RAZ: My God.

-RAZ: But what if it could be pleasant and you had like snacks and you were safe from that?
-You're travelling in that black hole and, like, does it stop?
+RAZ: But what if it could be pleasant and you had, like, snacks and you were safe from that?
+What - you're traveling in that black hole and - like, does it stop?

-RAZ: But if you could travel to a black hole, like, you would go for it, right?
+RAZ: But if you could travel to a black hole, like, you would - you'd go for it, right?

-ISLER: Oh, in a minute.
-And then I'd like take out my iPhone and I'd record the whole thing.
-And I'd be like, see, I told y'all.
+ISLER: And then I'd, like, take out my iPhone.
+And I'd record the whole thing, and I'd be like, see.